tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 favor one protocol or address family more by allowing multiple addresses of that protocol or family to be attempted before trying the other combinations.
-The number of contiguous addresses of the first combination of properties will be referred to as the "First Address Combination Count" and can be a configurable value.
+The number of contiguous addresses of the first combination of properties will be referred to as the "Preferred Protocol Attempt Count" and can be a configurable value.
 This avoids waiting through a long list of addresses from a given address family using a given protocol if connectivity over a protocol or an address family is impaired.